miwermi/DA-team-proj/ProjectPlan.md

 ### Steps needed:
   -	Data analysis – Jupyter Notebook?
     - Cleaning data – picking columns, creating new dataframe with only what we need/want
-    - Transforming data – performing machine learning to find new types of clustes, creating second data frame to join with first
+    - Transforming data – performing machine learning to find new types of clusters, creating second data frame to join with first
   - Figuring out what question(s) to ask users
     - OPTIONS: